Thank you for your interest in submitting an article to WAESOL Educator. Questions: firstname.lastname@example.org.

 - Who do I talk to if I have questions?

 - How do I become a peer reviewer for WAESOL Educator?

-- From the Field: Teaching Reflections and Teaching Tips As an ELT professional, you have classroom experiences, ideas, and activities that may life changing for other practitioners!
+- From the Field: Teaching Reflections and Teaching Tips As an ELT professional, you have classroom experiences, ideas, and activities that may be life changing for other practitioners!
 Share them by submitting an article of up to 1100 words reflecting on your teaching experiences.
 Or you could write about a recent lesson that was successful.
 Include descriptions of your teaching context, the population, objectives, materials used, different stages, and the outcomes.
 Include images, original materials, or open-access web resources if possible.
 Limit references to fewer than seven.
 All references should be cited in the text.

 - Scholar-Practitioner Articles We welcome research articles based on a current problem of practice or current teaching context.
 These articles should combine theory and practice.
 Word limit: 1500 (excluding references).
 Limit references to fewer than twelve.
 All references should be cited in the text.